Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Usage Scenario

 \subsection{Usage Scenario 2: Refining Paradigms by Adjusting Graph Structures}

-In addition to strengthening workflows at a macro level by chaining different paradigms, the flexibility of the relations among entities in the IAI model also enables micro-level edits within a single paradigm.
+In addition to strengthening workflows at a macro level by chaining different paradigms, the flexibility of the relations among entities in the IAI model also enables micro-level edits within a single paradigm, without additional invocations of GenAI.
 Such refinements can be realized by adjusting the relations among entities in existing paradigms to improve precision and control.

 Take the example of AI artwork creation.
 In media-art contexts, user intent often extends beyond describing the content of an artwork to include more nuanced dimensions, such as conveying emotion, which is an aspect that is difficult to express through text alone and is often better captured through other modalities like voice~\cite{moon2020empathy} and facial expression~\cite{hong2022algorithms}.
 Dreamsheets~\cite{Almeda2024} (\autoref{fig: paradigm0}-P1) provides a strong foundation in this scenario: its spreadsheet-like interactions make prompt refinement and enhancement efficient for rapid iteration in artwork generation and exploration (P1, Interactive Prompt Expansion).
 Yet, relying solely on natural language refinement can still be limited in aligning with a user’s intent, as analyzed based on the IAI model in \autoref{sec: pre-call prompt}.
 For example, even a seemingly simple adjustment, such as changing the color style, becomes cumbersome when users must come up with the precise name of the desired style for prompting AI.
 Also, users must rely on texts to describe their nuanced feeling (\eg emotion) to AI.